rust-lang/blog.rust-lang.org/content/crates.io-malicious-crates-fasterlog-and-asyncprintln.md

 ## Actions taken

-The user in question was immediately disabled, and the crates in question were deleted[^deletion] from crates.io shortly after.
+The users in question were immediately disabled, and the crates in question were deleted[^deletion] from crates.io shortly after.
 We have retained copies of all logs associated with the users and the malicious crate files for further analysis.

 The deletion was performed at 15:34 UTC on September 24, 2025.